cfjedimaster/raymondcamden2023/src/posts/2023/07/04/2023-07-04-creating-a-blackjack-game-with-alpinejs-and-the-deck-of-cards-api.md

 },
 ```

 Two things to point out.
-First, I deal to the player, than the PC (or dealer, name-wise I kinda go back and forth), and then back again.
+First, I deal to the player, then the PC (or dealer, name-wise I kinda go back and forth), and then back again.
 I also modify the card result object to have `showback` set such that I can render the back of the card for the dealer.

 Here's how that's done in HTML: